campjs/campjs-ix/source/call-for-papers/index.md

 Attendees will have the opportunity to choose between talks or workshops.
 Where possible we will align related talks and workshops so attendees can do both, and put speakers in touch with workshop organizers to collaborate when it makes sense.

 ## 🗣 Submit a talk
-We’re open to a wide range of topics relating to Javascript, frontend development, and the industry as a whole.
+We’re open to a wide range of topics relating to Javascript, web development, technology and the industry as a whole.

 <dl>
   <dt>Language</dt>